grnet/gnt-networking/docs/index.rst

 Configure
 ---------

-`snf-network` exports a set of configuration variables to the admin in `/etc/default/snf-network`.
+`gnt-networking` exports a set of configuration variables to the admin in `/etc/default/gnt-networking`.
 In this section we explain how to use each one of them.

  - ``STATE_DIR`` dir to backup each interface's configuration
- - ``LOGFILE`` path to file used to log snf-network related actions
+ - ``LOGFILE`` path to file used to log gnt-networking related actions
  - ``IFUP_EXTRA_SCRIPT`` path to extra script provided by the admin for added/custom functionality (see :ref:`here <extra>`)
  - ``MAC_MASK`` applied to MAC in order to get the MAC prefix that